Program algebra for random access machine programs: Program Algebra

 In this table, $u$, $u_1,\ldots,u_k$ and $v_1,\ldots,v_{k'+1}$ stand for arbitrary primitive instructions from $\PInstr$, $k$, $k'$, and $l$ stand for arbitrary natural numbers from $\Nat$, and $n$ stands for an arbitrary natural number from $\Natpos$. \footnote {We write $\Natpos$ for the set $\set{n \in \Nat \where n \geq 1}$ of positive natural numbers.} For each $n \in \Natpos$, the term $t^n$, where $t$ is a \PGA\ term, is defined by induction on $n$ as follows: $t^1 = t$, and $t^{n+1} = t \conc t^n$.

 Let $t$ and $t'$ be closed \PGA\ terms.
-Then $t = t'$ is derivable from the axioms of \PGA\ iff $t$ and $t'$ represent the same instruction sequence after changing all chained jumps into single jumps and making all jumps as short as possible.
+Then $t = t'$ is derivable from the axioms of \PGA\ iff $t$ and $t'$ represent the same instruction sequence after changing all chained jumps into single jumps (which corresponds to applying axioms PGA5 and PGA6) and making all jumps as short as possible (which corresponds to applying axioms PGA7 and PGA8).
 Moreover, $t = t'$ is derivable from PGA1--PGA4 iff $t$ and $t'$ represent the same instruction sequence.

 The informal explanation of closed \PGA\ terms as sequences of primitive instructions given above can be looked upon as a sketch of the intended model of axioms PGA1--PGA4.
 This model, which is described in detail in, for example, \cite{BM12b}, is an initial model of axioms PGA1--PGA4.
 Henceforth, the instruction sequences of the kind considered in \PGA\ are called \PGA\ instruction sequences.